Vietnam v China PR (2022 FIFA World Cup qualification): Background

-Asian football situation

-The 2022 FIFA World Cup qualification – AFC third round was played from 2 September 2021 to 29 March 2022.
+The third round of the qualification for 2022 FIFA World Cup in Asia was played from September 2, 2021 to March 29, 2022.
 The twelve teams that advanced from the second round (the seven group winners excluding Qatar and the five best group runners-up) were divided into two groups of six teams to play home-and-away round-robin matches.
-The top two teams of each group qualified for the 2022 FIFA World Cup, and the two third-placed teams advanced to the fourth round.
+The top two teams of each group qualified for the 2022 FIFA World Cup, and the two third-placed teams advanced to the fourth round (consisted of a single-match playoff).
 The first leg match between Vietnam and China took place on October 28, 2021 at the Shajah Stadium in the UAE.
+(Note: The match took place at a neutral venue due to the COVID-19 outbreak in China.)
 At the time of this match, the qualifying round had gone through 7 rounds.

 This match will be the eighth time the two teams have faced each other, since their first meeting in 1997.
 In all previous encounters, China has always had the absolute advantage in terms of head-to-head record, winning all seven matches.
-At the same time, the match will take place on the first day of the traditional Lunar New Year, one of the most important holidays in the cultures of both countries.
+At the same time, the match will take place on the first day of the Lunar New Year – an occasion of special significance in Vietnamese culture and one of the most important holidays in the cultures of both countries.